joshrp/moonlight-docs/Troubleshooting.md

 * If the Moonlight Internet Streaming Tester says your ISP is running a [Carrier-grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) that blocks hosting services like Moonlight, try these steps:
     * You can try using the [IPv6 setup steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#ipv6-certain-isps-only).
     * If your ISP deployed Carrier-grade NAT without working IPv6, you have no way of directly hosting anything on the Internet, and you should consider getting a better ISP (I am only half-joking).
-    * If you're stuck with your ISP, a VPN is your only option.
-VPNs will almost always have significantly higher latency and reduced performance compared to port forwarding or IPv6 because you aren't connecting directly to your PC.
+    * If you're stuck with your ISP, many users have reported good streaming performance using [ZeroTier](https://www.zerotier.com/download.shtml).
 * Ask for help on our [Discord server](https://discord.gg/MySTSdq)

 ### Video is choppy or laggy